scouten/ericscouten.dev/content/2025/iiw41/index.md

 {{ es_cdn_image(id = "es-25a-7631", cdn_version = "v1", cdn_key = "img/v1/2025/10/es-25a-7631", caption = "Computer History Museum, Mountain View, California") }}

 German law requires relying parties to register (and thus get a registration certificate) and to be transparent about the data that they're requesting.

+To become a relying party, must register with German wallet tool.
+Process yet to be defined.
+Will have an "ecosystem management portal," but that doesn't exist yet.
+Looking for serious RPs to do prototype engagements.
+May be difficult for non-European companies to gain access.

+Interesting: The issuance and RP trust chains are still X.509 based.
+Only the individual wallet presentation is SD-JWT or mDOC based.
+Look for "Blueprint for the EUDI Wallet Ecosystem in Germany."
+Also "Architecture Documentation for the German National EUDI Wallet."
+Look at "PID Presentation."